sadeq220/docs/reactiveprogramming/README.md

 - need for a non-blocking web stack to handle concurrency with a small number of threads and scale with fewer hardware resources.
 - offer functional web endpoints alongside annotated controllers

+Spring WebFlux is based on Reactor library, and HTTP server acts as a **Subscriber** which can control the backpressure based on network bandwidth.
+Spring WebFlux is supported on Tomcat, Jetty, Servlet containers, as well as on non-Servlet runtimes such as Netty and Undertow.
+Spring MVC relies on Servlet blocking I/O and lets applications use the Servlet API directly if they need to.
+Spring WebFlux relies on Servlet non-blocking I/O and uses the Servlet API behind a low-level adapter.

+> If you have blocking persistence APIs (JPA, JDBC) or networking APIs to use, Spring MVC is the best choice for common architectures at least.

+The key expected benefit of reactive and non-blocking is the ability to scale with a small, fixed number of threads and less memory.
+That makes applications more resilient under load.
+non-blocking servers use a small, fixed-size thread pool (event loop workers) to handle requests.
+The reactive WebClient operates in event loop style.

 ---
 ## Vert.x tool-kit